RedNacho/sws.spinvoke/README.md

 Separately, I came back to Mono to find a bizarre bug killing the unit tests dead, which definitely wasn't happening last time I looked.
 I've fixed this with a horrible workaround for now (see commit labelled "Horrible workaround for horrible Moq problem.").

-NOVEMBER 2015 UPDATE
+**NOVEMBER 2015 UPDATE**

 I have generalised the integration tests and added Windows support for these, since this is what I expect most people will be using.
 Depending on which OS you are using, you will want to unload one or both of the IntegrationTest.Linux/Windows projects, as the tests will fail on the wrong OS.

-I will try to set this up as a compile-time flag in due course.
+However, I think this is an improvement - before, Spinvoke was not really Windows/Visual Studio compatible, because you had to hack away at it before the integration tests would pass.

+I will try to configure this to use compile-time flags in due course, so that you don't have to unload any projects.
+I am also considering writing some sort of platform-detecting bootstrapper, so that e.g. you don't have to manually select the right INativeLibraryLoader for your OS.
+I don't know how useful this will be, since if you're calling native code you're going to have cross-platform issues anyway, but I suppose it's one less thing to worry about.

+Also, I have attempted to use Spinvoke on OSX.
+This seemed to work fine - the INativeLibraryLoader implementation is exactly the same as LinuxNativeLibraryLoader, except that libdl.so is libdl.dylib.
+I'll try to incorporate OSX support when I have some time.